 Around the break of dawn, the Australis cruise crosses Nassau Bay and enters the remote archipelago that comprises Cape Horn National Park.
-Weather and sea conditions permitting, we shall go ashore on the windswept island that harbors legendary Cape Horn.
+Weather and sea conditions permitting, go ashore on the windswept island that harbours legendary Cape Horn.
 Discovered in 1616 by a Dutch maritime expedition, Cape Horn is a sheer 425-meter high rocky promontory overlooking the turbulent waters of the Drake Passage.
-For many years it was the only navigation route between the Pacific and Atlantic, and was often referred to as the “End of the Earth.”
+Before the creation of the Panama Canal, it was the only navigation route between the Pacific and Atlantic, often referred to as the “End of the Earth”.
 The park was declared a World Biosphere Reserve by UNESCO in 2005.
-The Chilean navy maintains a permanent lighthouse on the island, staffed by a light keeper and his family, as well as the tiny Stella Maris Chapel and modern Cape Horn Monument.
+The Chilean navy maintains a permanent lighthouse on the island, staffed by a lightkeeper and his family, as well as the tiny Stella Maris Chapel and modern Cape Horn Monument.

 Overnight sail around the western end of Tierra del Fuego via the very narrow Gabrial Channel, Magdalena Channel and Cockburn Channel.
 After rounding the remote Brecknock Peninsula, the Australis cruise tacks eastward and enters the Beagle Channel again.
 By morning we are entering Pia Fjord and boarding the Zodiacs for a shore excursion to Pia Glacier.
-After disembarking we take a short hike to gain a panoramic view of the spectacular glacier, which extends from the mountaintops down to the sea or a longer much more difficult walk up a lateral moraine of the old Pia Glacier.
+After disembarking, take a short hike to gain a panoramic view of the spectacular glacier, which extends from the mountaintops down to the sea or a longer much more difficult walk up a lateral moraine of the old Pia Glacier.

-After an overnight cruise through Magdalena Channel and back into the Strait of Magellan, we anchor off Magdalena Island, which lies about halfway between Tierra del Fuego and the Chilean mainland.
-Crowned by a distinctive lighthouse, the island used to be an essential source of supplies for navigators and explorers and is inhabited by an immense colony of Magellanic penguins.
-At the break of dawn, weather permitting, we go ashore and hike a path that leads through thousands of penguins to a small museum lodged inside the vintage 1902 lighthouse.
-Many other bird species are also found on the island.
+After an overnight sail through Magdalena Channel and back into the Strait of Magellan, anchor off Magdalena Island, which lies about halfway between Tierra del Fuego and the Chilean mainland.
+Crowned by a distinctive lighthouse, the island used to be an essential source of supplies for navigators and explorers.
+An immense colony of Magellanic penguins inhabits today.
+At the break of dawn, weather permitting, go ashore and hike a path that leads through thousands of penguins to a small museum lodged inside the vintage 1902 lighthouse.
+Many other bird species live on the island.
 In September and April (when the penguins dwell elsewhere) this excursion is replaced by a ride aboard Zodiacs to Marta Island to observe South American sea lions.
-After a short cruise south along the strait, disembarkation at Punta Arenas is scheduled for around 11:30 AM.
+After short navigation south along the strait, disembark at Punta Arenas.
 You are free to explore Punta Arenas, and you’ll have to reboard the vessel at 6 pm.
 After a welcoming toast and introduction of captain and crew, the ship departs on the second half of the journey.
 During the night cross the Strait of Magellan and enter the Whiteside Canal between Darwin Island and Isla Grande de Tierra del Fuego.

 In the afternoon cruise across Nassau Bay into the remote archipelago that includes Cape Horn National Park.
-Weather and sea conditions permitting, we shall go ashore on the windswept island that harbours legendary Cape Horn.
+Weather and sea conditions permitting, go ashore on the windswept island that harbours legendary Cape Horn.